meisto/vexpansion/README.md

 # vexpansion
 An application to expand vim with custom functionalities via Python.
+This project is still WIP.

-This is a small tool I use to expand my Vim with some functions I find convenient to have when using Vim as a scripting tool.
+This is a small tool I use to expand my Vim with some functionalities I find convenient to have when using Vim for simple scripting.

-While I personally use this little program as is this project is supposed to be an exmaple of how to expand vim with functionalities without having to use VimScript.
+While I personally use this little program as is this project is supposed to be an exmaple of how to implement plugins for Vim using python3.